Purpose

 The

-clause is valid only for hash
+STORE IN clause is valid only for hash

 subpartitions of a range-hash and list-hash composite-partitioned table.